-In answer to Mr. SIDNEY HERBERT, LORD PALMERsron said that the Government had no present intention of bringing in a bill on the subject of Cathedral Reform.
+In answer to Mr. SIDNEY HERBERT, Lord PALMERsron said that the Government had no present intention of bringing in a bill on the subject of Cathedral Reform.

 PERSIA.
-In answer to Mr. LAYARD, Lord PALMERSTON said that a debate on the Persian question would have a imental effect on the negotiations now going on with the Shah-especially as the negotiations were proceeding in a promising manner.-In answer to Mr. H. J. BAILLIE, Lord PALMERSTON said he could not at present lay on the table the ultimatum which was sent to Persia before the declaration of war .-- Mr. ROEBUCK said the circumstances of the Persian war, and of the negotiations that were going on, showed that the boasted supervision of Parliament over public affairs was a mere furce; as they could not ask a question either before, during, or after a war, and get an answer. -Lord JOHN RUSSELL said that the position of affairs in relation to this matter was peculiar, and one that required the forbearance of the House; and he deprecated any discussion on the subject .-- Mr. GLADSTONE said it would be difficult for the House at present to enter into a discussion on this subject; but still there was this peculiarity, that a war had been begun by the Government on their own responsibility, and without the sanction of Parliament; but, as the papers which had been promised professed to clear up that point, he could not at present form any judgment as to the necessity of opening a debate.-Mr. DISRAELI shid that it was necessary that the House should know that the negotiations which were going on were such as held out a was possible that the war might go on, without inquiry of the House, simultaneously with the negotiations.
+In answer to Mr. LAYARD, Lord PALMERSTON said that a debate on the Persian question would have a detrimental effect on the negotiations now going on with the Shah-especially as the negotiations were proceeding in a promising manner.-In answer to Mr. II.
+J. BAILLIE, Lord PALMERSTON said he could not at present lay on the table the ultimatum which was sent to Persia before the declaration of war.---Mr. ROEBUCK said the circumstances of the Persian war, and of the negotiations that were going on, showed that the boasted supervision of Parliament over public affairs was a mere farce; as they could not ask a question either before, during, or after a war, and get an answer. -Lord JOHN RUSSELL said that the position of affairs in relation to this matter was peculiar, and one that required the forbearance of the House; and he depre-cated any discussion on the subject.-Mr. GLADSTONE said it would be difficult for the House at present to enter into a discussion on this subject; but still there was this peculiarity, that a war had been begun by the Government on their own responsibility, and without the sanction of Parliament; but, as the papers which had been promised professed to clear up that point, he could not at present form any judgment as to the necessity of opening a debate.-Mr. DISMAELI said that it was necessary that the House should know that the negotiations which were going on were such as held out a sound prospect of their ending in a peace; because it